 We apologise for the inconvenience caused by our closure.

-On 1 October 2018 The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 comes into force.
-These regulations will replace a number of pieces of existing legislation set to be repealed at the end of 2018 and will provide a new single licensing regime for a number of animal licensing activities.
+The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 provide a single licensing regime for a number of animal licensing activities.

 - Selling animals as pets